joken-elixir/joken/guides/signers.md

 signer = Joken.Signer.create("RS512", %{"pem" => key_pem})
 ```

 Inside a PEM you can put several things.
 It may hold more than just a private key.
 For Joken, though, it might get a bit funky if you pass a PEM with several things in it.
-After all, we are trying to read a key from it and we are not actually a library for being compliant with PEM standard.
+After all, we only need to read a key from it.
+Joken is not a library meant to be fully compliant with the PEM standard.

 ## Private vs Public keys